THE LADIES COURTROOM DRAMA | Darrin Henry

 Finally, ISO completes the trinity of light settings.

 ISO is a measure of how sensitive the image capturing process is to light.
-A high ISO setting means more sensitive; a low ISO means less sensitive.
+A high ISO setting means the camera is more sensitive; a low ISO means less sensitive.
 In a low light environment (indoor) we switch to higher ISO settings.
-The compromise is, noise.
+Of course, there’s a trade-off; a compromise, which is noise.
 Very simply noise is the degree of fuzziness in the photo.
-(In the old days of film photography it was often called, ‘grain’) Higher ISO, more noise, more fuzzy pictures.
-Lower ISO, less noise, cleaner pictures.
+(In the old days of film photography it was often called, ‘grain’)

 Camera: Canon 5D-MKIII